RobBegArm/KhnamiCenter/src/assets/content/content.md

 # About Us

 The Khnami Palliative Center was founded in November 2019, and licensed by the Ministry of Health of Armenia in June 2020.
 Already in July 2020, the center accepted its first patients.
 The Khnami Center provides palliative care to the elderly and adult population of Yerevan and the surrounding regions.

-# Services

-The palliative center offers:

-Accomodation:
--8 sunny, bright rooms
--each room has its own bathroom with shower
--rooms are provided with a refrigerator, TV, internet

-Daily Care:
--24/7 nursing care
--three meals a day are provided
--bed linen and household items are provided

-Medical Treatment:
--oxygen is supplied centrally
--Symptomatic treatment, including relief of pain with both NVPS drugs and psychotropic and narcotic drugs -Hygiene and preventive procedures

-# Motto

-Care with dignity and kindness

-## Headline

-?

-### Summary

-?

-# Brand Color

-#229fa1

-# Possible Pallette

-#ecf4f5, #363535, #719999, #85d4d7, #545454, #948c90, #86cbd4, #2c7c74

 # Contact